Welcome to learnhinduism.org

-When Ceylon was under the British colonial administration, the Christian missionaries of America was establishing schools and through which they were interested in spreading English Language education and of course the Christianity.
+When Ceylon was under the British colonial administration, the Christian missionaries of America were establishing schools through which they were interested in spreading English Language education and of course Christianity.

 During this time, in Nallur, Jaffna, a baby boy, Arumugam was born to Kanthapillai and Sivakami on 12 December 1822.
 He was a good learner and studied the Tamil language from his father who was a Tamil Pundit.
 He also learned Sanskrit and studied at the Wesleyan missionary school in Jaffna (currently Jaffna Central College) and thereby learned the English Language as well.

-Rev Percivel wanted to translate bible in to Tamil and he decided it was Arumugam who would be the right person for the job and handed the assignment to him.
+Rev Percival wanted to translate the bible into Tamil and he decided it was Arumugam who would be the right person for the job and handed the assignment to him.
 Arumugam did an excellent translation and he was praised for his work and also commented well by the scholars in Madras (currently Chennai) in South India.

 As a result, he left his job and leading a life of chastity, dedicated his life to Saivasim and Tamil.

-He has written and published more than 60 books and established, ‘Saiva Pirakasa Vidiya Salai’ Schools in Jaffna and as well as in Chithamparam in South India.
+He has written and published more than 60 books and established, ‘Saiva Pirakasa Vidiya Salai Schools in Jaffna and as well as in Chidambaram in South India.
 He started preaching in temples on divinity.
 As a result, the conversion rate fell.
-He had also set up ‘madalayam’ (centre for pilgrims) in Chithamparm in the vicinity of the famous Chithamparam ‘Nadaraja’ Temple which is still serving to pilgrims.
+He had also set up ‘madalayam’ (centre for pilgrims) in Chithamparm in the vicinity of the famous Chithamparam ‘Nadaraja’ Temple which is still serving pilgrims.

 His oratory skills were also equally powerful that he was given a special name ‘Naavalar’ (powerful orator).
 He was then on known as ‘Arumuga Naavalar’.